Rugby: Toulon boss hits out at Julian Savea - 'I'm going to ask for a DNA test'

 The 28-year-old, who scored 46 tries in 54 tests for the All Blacks, signed a four-year deal with New Zealand Rugby in May 2015 that made him one of the highest paid players in New Zealand history, earning an estimated $800,000 a year.

-However he was released from that deal last year following Super Rugby after agreeing to terms with Toulon - in a two-year deal.
+However he was released from that deal last year following the Super Rugby season after agreeing a two-year deal with Toulon.

 A Toulon statement said on confirming his arrival last year: "This is one of the stars of world rugby that joins the Rugby Club Toulonnais for the next two seasons.